|Quick Facts: Boilermakers|

 Boilermakers assemble, install, and repair boilers, closed vats, and other large vessels or containers that hold liquids and gases.

-Boilermakers perform physically demanding, dangerous work.
-Many boilermakers must travel to worksites and live away from home for long stretches of time.
+Boilermakers perform physically demanding and dangerous work.
+Many boilermakers must travel to worksites and live away from home for long periods.

-Most boilermakers learn their trade through a formal apprenticeship program.
-Candidates are more likely to get into training programs if they already have welding experience and certification.
+Most boilermakers learn their trade through an apprenticeship program.
+Candidates are more likely to be accepted into training programs if they already have welding experience and certification.

 Compare the job duties, education, job growth, and pay of boilermakers with similar occupations.